google-deepmind/discretisation_drift/README.md

+# Discretization Drift related code

+Code for "On a continuous time model of gradient descent dynamics and instability in deep learning" coming soon.

-# Discretization Drift in Two-Player Games
+## Discretization Drift in Two-Player Games

 This is the code reproducing the ICML 2021 paper ["Discretization Drift in Two-Player Games"]